ChrisTregaskis/nodeBankingApp/README.md

 ### Setup

 1. Clone repo
-2. Run `npm init` in root of project to get modules for dependencies
+2. Run `npm install` in root of project to get modules for dependencies
 3. Create database in mongoDB with the name `chrispyBank` (make sure host is set to `localhost:27017`)
 4. Create collection called `customerAccounts`
 5. Run `nodemon index.js` to start application